 Emerging Cybersecurity Teams and Specialties

 As cybersecurity evolves, new roles and teams continue to emerge.
-Some of the growing areas include:
+Some of the growing areas include:- AI-Powered Cybersecurity Teams: Using machine learning to detect threats in real-time.

 - Cyber Forensics Teams: Investigating cybercrimes and gathering digital evidence.